mide21/react-temp-convert/README.md

 ## Temp-Convert

-A calculator that converts Celsius temp to Fahrenheit and vice versa
+A Calculator that converts Celsius temp to Fahrenheit and vice versa

 ## Try it